|

 Rebels from West Point: The 306 U.S. Military Academy Graduates Who Fought for the

-group of officers, describing the heart-wrenching choice they made and how, even after they supported the South, they remained
+describing the heart-wrenching choice they made and how, even after they supported the South, they remained connected to the

 Among the more famous personalities included in this band-of-brothers are Gen. Robert E. Lee, Gen. Thomas